antakasa/ulkolinja-videofeature/README.md

 6. Initialize a new git project ```git init```
 7. Make all files to be tracked by Git ```git add . ```
 8. Create an initial commit ``` git commit -a -m "initial commit"```
-9. Create new Github repository.
+9. Create a new Github repository.
 This is mandatory.
 Go to https://github.com/new.
 Doesn't have to be public repo, private is fine.
 When created, copy the repo's ssh address to clipboard (you need it in the next step).
 10. Add the remote repo you created into your project ```git remote add origin git@github.com:yourusername/yourrepo.git```
 11. Push the content into your repo ```git push -u origin master ```